Caring for Your Betta

 MAINTENANCE

-Having a small water circulating filter is the best method of maintaining optimum water conditions between water exchanges.
+Filter System – Having a small water circulating filter is the best method of maintaining optimum water conditions between water exchanges.
 Ask your pet counsellor which is best for the aquarium you are selecting.

 Getting home and setting up the aquarium in a timely manner is very important.
-This will greatly reduce the stress on your Betta:
+This will greatly reduce the stress on your betta:

-• Avoid exposing the Betta to extreme temperatures on the way home.
+• Avoid exposing the betta to extreme temperatures on the way home.

 • Rinse the container, gravel, all decorations and filters in lukewarm water.
 Never use any soaps or detergents.

-• Place the gravel in the bottom of the aquarium and decorate the environment to suit you and your Betta.
+• Place the gravel in the bottom of the aquarium and decorate the environment to suit you and your betta.

 • Gently add warm fresh water 24-28°C (75-82°F) to the container, filling it no more than one inch from the top.
-This prevents your nervous Betta from making that big leap.
+This prevents your nervous betta from making that big leap.

 • Add a water conditioner and a bacteria supplement to the water.